 Private Studio Space (120 sq. ft.) + Large Communal Work Space, Fully Equipped Studio, 24/7 access

-Housing – Private & Shared Apartments, Year-Round, Fully furnished, Utilities are Included (sorry, no pets)
+Housing – Private Apartments, Year-Round, Fully furnished, all utilities are included (no pets)

 Group Exhibition (at the end of residency term)

 RLCC Gallery Representation (at the discretion of Gallery Coordinator)